Size of Legislative Body

 • STV is a scalable system for any size geography and population.

-• About 95% of voters have one of their first three picks elected.
+• In a 21 member STV system, about 95% of voters have one of their first three picks elected.

 Both systems could be implemented.
 Why expend the effort and money implementing IRV/RCV, an inferior solution that introduces new problems?